lukasjarosch/godin/README.md

   }
 }
 ```

+### Middleware
+There are three middleware levels: **service**, **endpoint** and **transport**

+#### Service middleware
+It's implementation specific and allows to define a middleware on domain-level.
+Here you have full access to request and response data of the business logic (implementation.go).
+By default, Godin will generate and maintain a logging middleware which logs the request and
+response data, errors and the execution time of your business logic.

+Other use-cases of service middlewares are:
+ * caching
+ * authentication
+ * monitoring of business metrics (users_logged_in, queue_size, ...)

+#### Endpoint middleware
+It's only provided by godin and is applicable to every endpoint.
+The middleware does only have `interface{}` access to the request and response data.
+This makes the endpoint middleware a great place to put all the annoying stuff which most of
+the developers should not have to deal with, like:

+* Endpoint instrumentation (prometheus)
+* Circuit breaking
+* Distributed tracing
+* Rate limiting
+* General logging (endpoint request duration)

+Currently, Godin does not provide all of those middlewares.
+The following are implemented:
+* [x] Prometheus endpoint instrumentation (exposed via `0.0.0.0:3000/metrics`).
+  - **endpoint_request_duration_ms**
+  - **endpoint_requests_current**
+  - **endpoint_requests_total**
+* [x] General logging to capture endpoint request duration
+* [ ] Circuit breaking
+* [ ] Rate limiting
+* [ ] Distributed tracing

+#### Transport middleware
+It's (obviously) transport specific.
+Godin is currently only providing a gRPC server
+as that's it's main use-case.
+In the future, HTTP might follow.

+Godin automatically registers the [go-grpc-prometheus](https://github.com/grpc-ecosystem/go-grpc-prometheus) interceptors.
+Thus these metrics are also registered and available via `/metrics`.

 #### Rename protobuf request/responses
 By default, Godin will construct Protobuf requests and responses like this: `<EndpointName>Request` and `<EndpointName>Response`.